PedroPapoti/GT-CODE/README.md

 - GTA: It is an action-adventure video game.

-- GT-CODE: A series of augmented reality **missions** with image detections inspired by GTA San Andreas.
+- GT-CODE: A series of **missions** in augmented reality with image detection.

 ## Missions

-If you've played GTA you know that to evolve in the game you must do the **missions**.
-In this way, each exercise in augmented reality we will call **missions**, If you've played GTA you know that to evolve in the game you must do the missions.
-In this way, each exercise in augmented reality we will call missions, as the number of missions increases, a new functionality will be added.
+If you've played GTA, you know that in order to evolve in the game, you must complete missions.
+In this way, each exercise in augmented reality we will call missions, where I will explain how the structure for projecting images in augmented reality is.
-Example :

-- If mission 1 is just projecting an image, mission 2 will be projecting the image and adding an audio to the image.
+It's very important that you don't skip missions because to understand mission 3 you need to have gone through mission 1.

 Get ready to meet the future of apps and the web!!